 - Autolyse (12:00 p.m)

-In a medium mixing bowl, mix the flour and 603 grams water (50 grams is reserved until the next step).
+In a medium mixing bowl, mix the flour and 603 grams of water (reserve 50 grams until the next step).
 Cover and let rest for 1 hour.

 - Mix (1:00 p.m.)

 To the mixing bowl holding your dough, add the salt, ripe levain (from step 1), and reserved 50 grams water.
-Mix by hand until incorporated.
+Mix by hand or with a dough whisk until incorporated.
 Transfer your dough to a bulk fermentation container and cover.

 - Bulk Fermentation (1:10 p.m. to 5:10 p.m.)